-Prior to any ground-disturbing activity, the Authority will establish staging areas for construction equipment in areas that minimize impacts on sensitive biological resources, including habitat for special-status species, seasonal wetlands, and wildlife movement corridors.
-Staging areas (including any temporary material storage areas) will be located in areas that will be occupied by permanent facilities, where practicable.
-Equipment staging areas will be identified on final project construction plans.
-The Authority will flag and mark access routes to restrict vehicle traffic within the project footprint to established roads, construction areas and other designated areas.
+Prior to any ground-disturbing activity, the Authority would establish staging areas for construction equipment in areas that minimize impacts on sensitive biological resources, including habitat for special-status species, seasonal wetlands, and wildlife movement corridors.
+Staging areas (including any temporary material storage areas) would be located in areas that would be occupied by permanent facilities, where practicable.
+Equipment staging areas would be identified on final project construction plans.
+The Authority would flag and mark access routes to restrict vehicle traffic within the project footprint to established roads, construction areas and other designated areas.